U.S. Energy Information Administration logo

 Petroleum Marketing Monthly

-The March 2017 Petroleum Marketing Monthly (PMM), with data through December 2016, presents monthly and annual price and volume statistics covering crude oil and refined products sales in the United States.
-In this issue of the PMM, preliminary data show prices for crude oil and refined products were on the rise during December.
-U.S.-level Prime Supplier data show sales of gasoline and distillates declined month-on-month, but remained above year-ago rates.
-Additionally, updated federal and state gasoline and diesel fuel tax information is available on the PMM website.
+The October 2017 Petroleum Marketing Monthly (PMM), with data through July 2017, presents monthly and annual price and volume statistics covering crude oil and refined products sales in the United States.
+In this month’s issue of the PMM, preliminary price data show mixed trends for crude oil and petroleum products in July, with crude oil prices rising and prices for finished products continuing to fall in many sales categories.
+U.S.–level Prime Supplier data show sales of refined products declined from last month’s levels.

 Monthly Crude Oil and Natural Gas Production